Suppression of Shock X-ray Emission in Novae from Turbulent Mixing with Cool Gas: Suppressed X-ray Emission

 \subsection{X-ray Emission}

-The ease with which Eq.~\eqref{eq:mixcondition2} is satisfied for conditions characteristic of novae shows that turbulent mixing behind the shock is likely to be highly efficient.
+The ease with which Eq.~\eqref{eq:mixcondition2} is satisfied for conditions characteristic of novae shows that turbulent mixing behind the shock is likely to be highly efficient at ``processing'' the hot gas created by the shock.
 This renders direct radiative cooling by the hot gas energetically irrelevant and implies a highly suppressed X-ray luminosity, $\mathcal{L}_{\rm X} \ll \mathcal{L}_{\rm w}$.
 However, this then presents a challenge if one wants to calculate or even estimate the observed small value of $\mathcal{L}_{\rm X}$.
 In particular, although mixing is efficient, it is not instantaneous.
 In a 1D planar approximation for the post shock geometry, the short but finite time the hot gas spends radiating X-rays before mixing with cooler gas will set a characteristic radial thickness of the X-ray emitting layer, $\Delta_{\rm X}$, to which the X-ray luminosity is proportional (Eq.~\eqref{eq:LX}).

 If turbulent cooling balances shock heating, the condition $\dot{E}_{\rm mix} = \mathcal{L}_{\rm w}$ (Eq.~\eqref{eq:mixcondition2}) directly specifies a critical outer length-scale for the turbulence: \be L_{\rm min} = \left(\frac{8}{15}\right)^{\frac{1-p}{d-p}}\frac{v_{\rm w}t_{\rm c,min}}{f_{\rm t}^{\frac{1-d}{2(d-p)}}} = \left(\frac{8}{15}\right)^{4}f_{\rm t}^{-3/2}v_{\rm w}t_{\rm c,min}. \ee We have labeled this length scale a minimum because if $L < L_{\rm min}$, then heating would exceed cooling ($\mathcal{L}_{\rm w} > \dot{E}_{\rm mix}$) and the size of the hot gas region separating the shock from the cool gas would expand.
 This would potentially allow larger turbulent eddies to ``fit'' behind the shock, until $L \simeq L_{\rm min}$ and hence $\mathcal{L}_{\rm w} \approx \dot{E}_{\rm mix}$ becomes satisfied.
 On the other hand, if $L > L_{\rm min}$ and cooling exceeds heating ($\dot{E}_{\rm mix} > \mathcal{L}_{\rm w}$), then a similar feedback process could act to shrink the size of the post-shock region, and potentially reduce $L$.
 However, an alternative possibility when $L > L_{\rm min}$ is that even mixing which occurs on turbulent scales larger scales than $\ell_{\rm c}$ becomes sufficient to satisfy $\dot{E}_{\rm mix} \simeq \mathcal{L}_{\rm w}$.
 We return to this issue in Sec.~\ref{sec:nova_observations}.